Khailas12/Youtube-API/README.md

 # Youtube-API

-This ones pretty much useful for day to day life that helps to calculate the total time of a Yt playlist, Sortind the most popular videos from a playlist and so on.
+This ones pretty much useful for day to day life that helps to calculate the total time of a Yt playlist, Sorted the most popular videos from a playlist and so on.

 These links shows the deep demonstrations of Yt API.